cburkins/poc-react-react-boostrap-auth0/README.md

 # Building this App

 -   Started with my own repo "poc-react-react-boostrap"
--   That one started with "npx create-react-app poc-react-react-bootstrap"
+-   As review, remember that repo started with "npx create-react-app poc-react-react-bootstrap"
 -   Then applied basics of react-router-dom and react-boostrap
 -   Starting from here, I want to apply a basic Auth0 configuration for login
 -   In the beginning, App.js looks like this: